Attention Latch: When Agents Stay Anchored to Stale Instructions¶

 2. History reset (medium)¶

-3. Architect/Executive separation (heavy)¶
+3. Architect and Executive separation (heavy)¶

 Run high-level planning in one context (the Architect) and turn-by-turn execution in a separate, scoped context (the Executive) per turn — Shehata and Li's SSRP framework (Shehata & Li, 2026).
 Structural variants already covered on this site: